0bob0/TAFE-C-/README.md

 <h3>Switch</h3>
 Statements – use them if you have a range of known inputs that require a particular output.
-Or you don’t want to write down a massive list of If else statements.
+Or you dont want to write down a massive list of If else statements.
-Note - to get out of a Case we need to 'break' this allows the program to flow into the next section (after the switch)
+Note - to get out of a Case we need to 'break this allows the program to flow into the next section (after the switch)

 ```csharp
 int day = 4;